NeroReflex/Gishiki/Documentation/docs/installation/basic_php.md

 You may not want to install a webserver in you development machine, but you might want to test your products by yourself and locally before performing the push/deploy.

-If your php version is greather or equal than 5.6 you can test your products by starting the PHP built-in webserver:
+You can test your products by starting the PHP built-in webserver (inside the project directory):

 ```shell
 php -S localhost:8080 -t ./